gruppe-adler/grad-winrateTracker/README.md

 ```

 ## Configuration
 You can configure this module in your `description.ext`.
 This is entirely optional however, since every setting has a default value.
+All of these values only affect the returned array, that you can use with [GRAD Scoreboard](https://github.com/gruppe-adler/grad-scoreboard).

 Add the class `CfgWinrateTracker` to your `description.ext`, then add any of these attributes to configure the module: